humungus-gungi/bootyquest/README.md

 1. Get some of the rebels onto the missile launching asteriod - Skoopy et al. to take over with the Booty Quest and other rebel ships
 2. Use the Winebago to get Jarlo and other insurrectionists onto the space station/casino - this will include Jarlo, Ohesha, Gungi, Ifa
 3. They meet Lance there to fight off some dudes, this may involve turning the lights off in the station and using infrared lights to move around the station
-4. Then, once some command is held in the casino, Kazgan and some members of the rebels --> taking racing ships (WITH GUNS!) and maybe Ohesha - they'll go out to the shield generators and either take them down digitally or with boomy-boomy guns
+4. Then, once some command is held in the casino, Kasgan and some members of the rebels --> taking racing ships (WITH GUNS!) and maybe Ohesha - they'll go out to the shield generators and either take them down digitally or with boomy-boomy guns
 5. Profit?